FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

  - λ3 = 0.1
  - λ4 = 0.06

-These values were determined experimentally.
+These values were determined experimentally by the authors of the paper.

 ## Installation
 ### Requirements
 Installation requirements to run the algorithm presented by the paper are the following:

- Python 3.8.0
+ - Python 3.8.0
- PyTorch 1.11.0
+ - PyTorch 1.11.0
- OpenSim 4.3+
+ - OpenSim 4.3+

 ## Problems Encountered